Sachika18/Opencv/README.md

 *   **Real-time Display:** Fetches and displays the processed frames from the Android web server.
 *   **Frame Stats:** Includes placeholders for displaying FPS and resolution.

-## Screenshots

-*Add your screenshots or GIFs here showing the app in action.*

 ## Setup Instructions